-- 4. PAY PERIODS - a.
+4. PAY PERIODS

+- a.
 Employees on temporary contract or employees on continuing contract hired after July 1 shall be paid in ten (10) monthly instalments starting September 1 with a mid-month advance of approximately one-half (1/2) of net salary.
 Such midmonth advances will normally be paid on the teaching day closest to the 15th of the month.
 The month-end payment will be made on the last day of the month. - b.
 All other employees shall be paid over twelve (12) months, commencing July 1, 1993 with a mid-month advance of approximately one-half (1/2) of net salary paid on the teaching day closest to the 15th of the month, and the final monthly pay on the last day of the month.
-Such payments will be deposited by the Board to the financial institute authorized by the employee.
+Such payments will be deposited by the Board to the financial institute authorized by the employee. - c.

-- c.
 Employees not planning to work for a full year shall notify the Board in writing of their intentions prior to the commencement of the new school year July 1.
 They shall be paid one-tenth (1/10) of their annual salary per month for each month worked based on their specific assignment. - d.
-The Board shall take such steps as to insure that no employee's pension contiributions or date of superannuation is adversly affected by the above pay period provision. - e.
+The Board shall take such steps as to insure that no employee's pension contiributions or date of superannuation is adversly affected by the above pay period provision.

+e.
 Should any employee resign from the Board's employ after June 30 and before the beginning of school, the employee shall be required to refund any advance payments they may have received.
-Similarly, any termination before the end of a full school year (June 30) may result in an adjustment to pay (see attached table). - f.
-Night/Summer School Teachers shall be paid once a month by cheque at the end of the month.
+Similarly, any termination before the end of a full school year (June 30) may result in an adjustment to pay (see attached table).